Nunnington Hall: The Oak Hall

 Viscount Preston remodelled this room during the late seventeenth century, and evidence of this phase of building is visible throughout the room in the form of panelling, carving on the staircase and pediments above fireplaces and doorcases.

 Panelling in this room was once painted, but is now bare, having been stripped during the refurbishment by Walter Brierly and the Fife family in the 1920s, an example of an Edwardian trend.

 Pediments above doorcases are split, and very finely carved, along with the three arches on the north side of the room.
-Another split, triangle pediment surmounts the large cartouche bearing the Viscount Preston family coat of arms above the fireplace, and this high quality carving has been attributed to John Etty, the master carpenter from York (c.
+Another split, triangle pediment surmounts the large cartouche bearing the Graham family coat of arms above the fireplace, and this high quality carving has been attributed to John Etty, the master carpenter from York (c.
 1634–1708), a comparison drawn with his work at Sprotborough Hall in Doncaster.
 Sprotborough was demolished in 1926.
 The fireplace itself is carved from Hildenby stone, with its own split triangle pediment below the cartouche.
-Within this latter device, the Preston coat of arms rests above a supporting group of eagles, foliage and scrolls, terminating at either side with cherub's heads in profile.
+Within this latter device, the Graham coat of arms rests above a supporting group of eagles, foliage and scrolls, terminating at either side with cherub's heads in profile.
 A likely inspiration for this design is the Livre d'Architecture by French architect Jean Barbet.
 Robert Pricke used Barbet's pattern in his 1674 work The Architect's Store-House.

 In his Book of Sundry Draughts (1615), Walter Gedde included a pattern repeated on the floor of this room in stone flags, the squares and hexagons intersecting.
 An earlier source for this pattern came from Sebastiano Serlio's Il Quattro Libri Dell'Architettura, which came to England in 1611, a cornerstone of the late English Renaissance.